-During development of the employment data dashboard in 2015, DHS tested the use of \$600 a month as a proxy measure for competitive employment.
+During development of the employment data dashboard in 2015, DHS tested the use of \$600 a month as a proxy measure for competitive integrated employment.
 This was done by reviewing a random sample of files across the state.
-DHS staff verified that information from the data system matched county files and determined that when people were working and making \$600 or more, the likelihood was they were integrated competitive employment.
+DHS staff verified that information from the data system matched county files and determined that when people were working and making \$600 or more, the likelihood was they were in competitive integrated employment.